 The first answer is, try to set things up so they don't happen.
 This is not as hopeless as it sounds:

-You can anticipate certain standard holy wars: they tend to come up over programming languages, licenses (see the section called “The GPL and License Compatibility” in Chapter 10, Licenses, Copyrights, and Patents), reply-to munging (see the section called “The Great Reply-to Debate” in Chapter 3, Technical Infrastructure), and a few other topics.
+You can anticipate certain standard holy wars: they tend to come up over programming languages, licenses (see the section called “The GPL and License Compatibility”), reply-to munging (see the section called “The Great Reply-to Debate”), and a few other topics.
 Each project usually has a holy war or two all its own, as well, which longtime developers will quickly become familiar with.
 The techniques for stopping holy wars, or at least limiting their damage, are pretty much the same everywhere.
 Even if you are positive your side is right, try to find some way to express sympathy and understanding for the points the other side is making.
-Often the problem in a holy war is that because each side has built its walls as high as possible, and made it clear that any other opinion is sheer foolishness, the act of surrendering or changing one's mind becomes psychologically unbearable: it would be an admission not just of being wrong, but of having been certain and still being wrong.
-The way you can make this admission palatable for the other side is to express some uncertainty yourself—precisely by showing that you understand the arguments they are making and find them at least sensible, if not finally persuasive.
+Often the problem in a holy war is that because each side has built its walls as high as possible and made it clear that any other opinion is sheer foolishness, the act of surrendering or changing one's mind becomes psychologically unbearable: it would be an admission not just of being wrong, but of having been certain and still being wrong.
+The way you can make this admission palatable for the other side is to express some uncertainty yourself — precisely by showing that you understand the arguments they are making and find them at least sensible, if not finally persuasive.
 Make a gesture that provides space for a reciprocal gesture, and usually the situation will improve.
 You are no more or less likely to get the technical result you wanted, but at least you can avoid unnecessary collateral damage to the project's morale.

 When a holy war can't be avoided, decide early how much you care, and then be willing to publicly give up.
 When you do so, you can say that you're backing out because the holy war isn't worth it, but don't express any bitterness and don't take the opportunity for a last parting shot at the opposing side's arguments.
 Giving up is effective only when done gracefully.

 Programming language holy wars are a bit of a special case, because they are often highly technical, yet many people feel qualified to take part in them, and the stakes are very high, since the result may determine what language a good portion of the project's code is written in.
 The best solution is to choose the language early, with buy-in from influential initial developers, and then defend it on the grounds that it's what you are all comfortable writing in, not on the grounds that it's better than some other language that could have been used instead.
-Never let the conversation degenerate into an academic comparison of programming languages (this seems to happen especially often when someone brings up Perl, for some reason); that's a death topic that you must simply refuse to be drawn into.
+Never let the conversation degenerate into an academic comparison of programming languages; that's a death topic that you must simply refuse to be drawn into.

 In any mailing list discussion, it's easy for a small minority to give the impression that there is a great deal of dissent, by flooding the list with numerous lengthy emails.
 It's a bit like a filibuster, except that the illusion of widespread dissent is even more powerful, because it's divided across an arbitrary number of discrete posts and most people won't bother to keep track of who said what, when.
-They'll just have an instinctive impression that the topic is very controversial, and wait for the fuss to die down.
+They'll just have a vague impression that the topic is very controversial and wait for the fuss to die down.